Marketing Strategies in Healthcare: A 5-Step Guide to the Basics

 • Timely follow-up procedures?

-You might be surprised that small changes can significantly increase their satisfaction and loyalty to your practice.
+You might be surprised to learn that small changes can significantly increase your patients' satisfaction and loyalty to your practice.

 One effective way to gather this information is through casual conversations during their visits.
 Paying attention to offhand comments or concerns can reveal a lot about patient preferences.

-Also, keep an eye on trends in patient feedback can highlight areas for improvement or innovation in your services.
+Also, keep an eye on trends in patient feedback, which can highlight areas for improvement or innovation in your services.

 Patient surveys are a powerful tool for getting direct feedback from your patients.
 They don't have to be long or complicated.